-Best Times to Visit Houston
+Best Times to Visit

 October and November are usually the most pleasant months in Houston, with highs in the 70s or 80s and lows in the 50s or 60s.
 Hurricane season lasts from June through November.
 While fall hurricanes are rare, Hurricane Ike struck the Galveston coast in September 2008, leading to widespread and long-lasting power outages in Houston.
 The weather in December is all over the place, with highs ranging from 40 to 75.
 Cold fronts come and go in December, but the weather can turn surprisingly warm in between them.

 Potential Health Issues

 High mold counts and air pollution can trigger asthma attacks, according to the Centers for Disease Control and Prevention.
-The high humidity in Houston means that mold is always in the air, with higher levels after a rain storm.
+The high humidity in Houston means that mold is always in the air, with higher levels after a rainstorm.
 Smog from cars and pollution from chemical plants, particularly on the southeast side of town, contribute to the city's poor air quality.
 If you have asthma or any respiratory problems, make sure you bring plenty of medicine and make a point of finding out where the nearest hospital is in the case of a sudden attack.

 Even if you're perfectly healthy, be careful while engaging in any vigorous activity when the heat and humidity are high.
 Humidity inhibits your body's ability to cool off through sweating.
 Drink more water and take more frequent breaks than you normally would while exercising outdoors in Houston.

-Predicting the Weather in Houston
+Predicting the Weather

 Turn to local TV and radio stations for the most up-to-date weather reports.
 Houston's NBC affiliate, KPRC, has live radar on its website and forecasts for different regions of the metro area.
 Houston is so massive that the weather on the north side may be completely different than the conditions on the south side.

-On the radio, 740 AM KTRH delivers frequent weather and traffic updates.
+- On the radio, 740 AM KTRH delivers frequent weather and traffic updates.

-Benefits of Houston Weather
+Benefits of the Weather

 Due to the abundant sun and rain, gardens around Houston are lush and spectacular for most of the year.
-You can see some of the best examples of Houston's natural lushness at Bayou Bend, the Jesse H. Jones Park and Nature Center, the Houston Arboretum and Nature Center, Armand Bayou Nature Center and Mercer Arboretum and Botanic Gardens.
+You can see some of the best examples of Houston's natural lushness at Bayou Bend, the Jesse H. Jones Park and Nature Center, the Houston Arboretum and Nature Center, Armand Bayou Nature Center, and Mercer Arboretum and Botanic Gardens.

 Avoiding the Weather Entirely

 If you stay at a hotel in the Galleria complex, almost all of the buildings are connected, and you can stroll in climate-controlled comfort to dozens of shops and restaurants.
 You can even cool off at an ice skating rink in the Galleria.
-A series of underground tunnels for pedestrians offers sweat-free passage to many downtown hotels, restaurants, shops and major office buildings.
+A series of underground tunnels for pedestrians offers sweat-free passage to many downtown hotels, restaurants, shops, and major office buildings.